RodionChachura/booksconcepts.com/content/blog/the-alter-ego-by-todd-herman/index.md

 date: 2019-05-22
 title: "“The Alter Ego” by Todd Herman"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.
+The Core Self is where possibility…"
 categories: []
 keywords: [Self Improvement,Alter Ego,Books,Reading,Summary]
 ---

 ### “The Alter Ego Effect” by Todd Herman

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/the-alter-ego-by-todd-herman-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to decide — want you to read this book or not.

 ### The Power of the Alter Ego Effect